-The Auditor spoke briefly about limits to cross gender viewing and hiring and promotion decisions.
-The Auditor informed those in attendance that final compliance determinations could not be made until a review of documentation, the site review notes and interviews were compiled.
+The Auditor informed those in attendance that final compliance determinations could not be made until a review of documentation, the site review notes, and interviews were compiled.
 The Auditor thanked those in attendance and for cooperation during the audit.

 SUMMARY OF AUDIT FINDINGS